juliankraus/local-k8s-cluster/README.md

 Setup a three-node Kubernetes cluster on an Intel Mac using QEMU, socket_vmnet, Vagrant &amp; Ansible.

 ## Prerequisites
 This setup requires a local subnet 192.168.100.0/32 on the host.
 I used [socket_vmnet](https://github.com/lima-vm/socket_vmnet) for this.
-A detailed description of how to set up socket_vmnet can be found [here](link to medium article).
+A detailed description of how to set up socket_vmnet can be found [in this Medium article](https://medium.com/@kraus-julian/93a979078274).

 If you have the kubectl CLI tool available on your host, vagrant also sets the context of kubectl to use the local cluster.